TriKro/rsb-content/part3-generative_market_research/focus-group.md

  10. Pass out consent forms at the beginning of the meeting
  11. Have everyone introduce themselves.
  12. Announce the purpose of the meeting, say it's being recorded, and that the purpose of the meeting is a brainstorming session in order to get participants' opinions.
  13. Ask questions.
-Use your original ones, but also throuw in other ones.
+Use your original ones, but also throw in other ones.
 Ideally, participants will start to talk among themselves so that you can withdraw from the conversation at some point.
  14. Stay neutral and empathetic.
 Establish eye contact with participants who are speaking less.
  15. Take written notes during the session (assistant), including non-verbal cues as well as what was said.
  16. Prevent any individual from dominating the discussion.
 Use questions like "Does anyone else have a different perspective?"